1. Introduction and Editorial Policies

 Authors are recommended to consider the following instructions when preparing their manuscripts:

 Review Articles: Body of the article (Introduction to end of Discussion) must not exceed 5000 words the entire article should not exceed 30 A4 pages, including figures, tables, and references.
 References should be limited to 60.
 Review articles can include a maximum of five figures and/or tables (i.e. any combination of tables and figures up to a total of five overall, not five figures and five tables).

 Original Articles: Body of the article (Introduction to end of Discussion) must not exceed 4000 words.
 The entire article should not exceed 25-30 A4 pages double-spaced, including figures, tables, and references (maximum of 50 references).
 Original articles should have no more than four figures and/or tables (total).

 Short Communications: The body of the article must not exceed 2000 words with no more than 20 references.
 Figures, tables, or both, should not exceed two.

 Case Reports: The body of the article must not exceed 1500 words.
 The maximum number of tables is two and the maximum number of figures is six.
 References should be limited to 15.

 The authors bear primary responsibility for the accuracy of all references.
 Excessive citations should be avoided and only essential resources should be listed.
 References should be numbered consecutively in the order in which they are first mentioned in the text (not in alphabetic order).
 Superscript numbers should be positioned after the punctuation in the text.
+References in non-English languages should be translated into English, and the original language has to be mentioned in square brackets [French], for example.
 Journal titles in the Reference section should be abbreviated in accordance with the National Library of Medicine (NLM) and Index Medicus.
 The following is the style used for common types of references: